sidravi1/sidravi1.github.io/_posts/2019-07-17-implementing-advi.md

 You can get [the code here](https://github.com/sidravi1/Blog/tree/master/src/advi).
 If you really want the animation code, then ping me and I'll clean up the notebook and throw it up somewhere.

-Full-rank doesn't look hard to do.
+Full-rank doesn't look hard too do.
 That would be a nice extension if you want to do it.
 I did play around with other transformations, especially the $\log(\exp(\theta) - 1)$ and at least for this example, I didn't find much of a difference.
-If you do that, don't forget to use `logaddexp` when writing the inverse transform - else you will get undeflow/overflow.
+If you do that, don't forget to use `logaddexp` when writing the inverse transform - else you will get underflow/overflow.

 Choosing the base learning rate took a little tuning.
 Also, my biggest time sink was not realizing that you shouldn't transform (well you can't take the log of a negative!) the latent params that already have a support over all reals.
+Oof.